 Founded in 1926 by John B. Carrington, the Texas Cavaliers consist of over 500 business, civic and community leaders who promote and preserve the bravery and independence for which the heroes of the Alamo died.
 Developed initially as a social group, the Texas Cavaliers’ original 19 members also promoted horsemanship in a day when automobiles were becoming abundant.

 Over time, what started as a social club developed into a charitable organization seeking to give back to the community and supporting those in need.
 In 1989, the Texas Cavaliers developed the Texas Cavaliers Charitable Foundation to benefit and support local children.
-Texas Cavaliers and their generous supporters have raised over $2 million in the past 20 years.
-In 2012, they raised $200,000 and helped over 900 children through monetary donations and supporting programs all across San Antonio.
+The Texas Cavaliers have distributed more than $8 million to Texas charities.

 The Texas Cavaliers commit to bettering the lives of San Antonio area children through numerous programs and events throughout the year.